DylanMeeus/springboot_jwt_blog/_posts/2015-06-26-auth0-ember-simple-auth.markdown

       // These options will request a refresh token and launch lock.js in popup mode var lockOptions = {authParams:{scope: 'openid offline_access'}};

-      // This tells simple-lock to use our `auth0-ember-simple-auth` addon this.get('session').authenticate('simple-auth-authenticator:lock', lockOptions);
+      // This tells simple-lock to use our `auth0-ember-simple-auth` add-on this.get('session').authenticate('simple-auth-authenticator:lock', lockOptions);
     }
   }